Laurin von Piechowski

-Laurin von Piechowski (born 22 February 1994) is a German professional footballer who plays as a centre-back for Lokomotive Leipzig.
+Laurin von Piechowski (born 22 February 1994) is a German professional footballer who plays as a centre-back for SV Babelsberg 03.

 Career

 Chemnitzer FC and SV Rödinghausen

 Von Piechowski started playing football in his hometown Berlin for Lichterfelder FC, BFC Preussen and Hertha Zehlendorf, before joining the youth academy of SV Babelsberg 03.
 After making his senior breakthrough at the club, he moved to 3.
 Liga club Chemnitzer FC on 13 June 2017.
 He made his professional debut for the club as a starter, on 23 July 2017, the first matchday of the 2017–18 season, in a 1–0 home win against FSV Zwickau.
 On 2 August, he scored his first goal in a 4–2 home loss to VfR Aalen, a long-distance strike, which was also Chemnitzer FC's 300th goal in the 3.
 Liga.

 He left the club at the end of the season and signed with Regionalliga West club SV Rödinghausen on 1 September 2018 as a free agent.
 The team won the Regionalliga West in the 2019–20 season, but did not apply for a 3.
 Liga license.